2018 ORGANIC SEED GARLIC

 Georgian Fire was collected in the same are as Georgian Crystal, but tends to have a more biting flavor when eaten raw. (from The Complete Book of Garlic)

-German Extra Hardy (Porcelain, hard neck)
+German Extra Hardy (Porcelain, hard neck) SOLD OUT

 Large bulbs, large cloves, very hardy.
 Genetically identical to German White (although we have that as well!).

-German White (Porcelain, hard neck)
+German White (Porcelain, hard neck) SOLD OUT

 Large bulbs, large cloves, very hardy.
 Genetically identical to German Extra Hardy (see above!).

-Japanese (Sakura) (Asiatic, softneck) LIMITED QUANTITIES
+Japanese (Sakura) (Asiatic, softneck) LIMITED QUANTITIES SOLD OUT

 Our only Asiatic variety, Japanese or Sakura is a softneck garlic that took us many years to grow to a size suitable for seed garlic.
 Probably not best suited for the north, but give it a try: Its flavor is mild and sweet with a slightly biting finish.